Frequently Asked Questions

 Can we book a sleigh ride?

 Whilst our big adult males are trained to pull a sleigh (on wheels), we only do public appearances, so unfortunately we can't offer personal sleigh rides.
 To be honest, our boys are far too lazy and spoilt, and would be very unimpressed if we asked them to walk back and forth for a long period pulling a sleigh.
-We like to keep them happy!
+Our priority is to keep them happy!

 Can I buy a reindeer?

 We don't sell any of our reindeer - every member of our herd will live out their life with us here in the Cairngorms.
 This is because reindeer are very poorly suited to a captive environment, and without space to roam in their natural environment and climate, they rarely stay healthy.
 The Cairngorms are now the only place in the UK which offers a sub-arctic ecosystem, and we are unwilling to sell our animals into an unsuitable life in a field in the warmer climes elsewhere in the UK.
 Grass is far too rich for their stomachs, their hooves become overgrown as they can't wear them down, and the warm climate creates problems with antler growth.
-We receive phone calls on a weekly basis from smallholders who have bought a couple of reindeer from a dealer and already had one die - please, please do your research first if you are considering buying reindeer, and don't put your money into supporting an industry which is causing many reindeer to be imported from a natural lifestyle to suffer in the UK.
+They are also a herd animal who tend to become stressed if kept alone.
+We receive phone calls on a weekly basis from smallholders who have bought a couple of reindeer from a dealer and already had one die - please, please do your research first if you are considering buying reindeer, and don't put your money into supporting an industry which is causing many reindeer to be imported from a natural lifestyle to suffer and die in the UK.

 Rudolph lives at the North Pole with Santa, helping him to organise Christmas every year.
 He sometimes pops by to check that all of his relations here are doing well.